lawrenceslng/Packer-Terraform_Example/README.md

 - Download the SSH Key from Learner Lab

-    You can download the PEM file containing the default SSH Key (vockey) into the root directory of this repository for use later.
+    You can download the PEM file containing the default SSH Key (vockey) from Learner's Lab into the root directory of this repository for use later.
 Make sure to run `chmod 600 <PEM file>` to make it have the correct permissions for ssh use later.

     ![SSH Key Download](./assets/image.png)